Pacatro/mininn/README.md

 ## ✏️ Usage

-For this example we will resolve the XOR problem
+For this example we will resolve the classic XOR problem

 ```rust
 use ndarray::array;